From time to time many people like to “let their hair down” a little and enjoy a drink or two… or three… or many more.

 Sorry to break the news but no, caffeine does not cure hangovers.
 In fact, caffeine is also a diuretic, like alcohol.

-However, caffeine can increase the alertness of our brain.
+However, caffeine can increase the alertness of our brains.
 If you intend to consume caffeine, it may worsen your headache if you have too much.

 If you are a caffeine addict, it’s better to consume some caffeine rather than none at all.
 As caffeine withdrawal can further increase the severity of your hangover.